vitabaks/docs/docs/management/gitops.md

 - [What is Infrastructure as Code (IaC)](https://www.redhat.com/en/topics/automation/what-is-infrastructure-as-code-iac)?
 :::

-After deploying your cluster, you can use the `config_pgcluster.yml` playbook to integrate Git for managing cluster configurations.
+After [deploying](/docs/category/deployment) your cluster, you can use the `config_pgcluster.yml` playbook to integrate Git for managing cluster configurations.
+The automation code and all dependencies are packaged in the Docker image `vitabaks/postgresql_cluster`, making it easy to integrate into your CI/CD pipelines.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';